 Getting a managed DMP

 There are two organisations that will set up a DMP for you and not charge you anything, so all your payments go to your creditors: StepChange (used to be known as CCCS) and Payplan.
 There is no significant difference between them, so it doesn’t matter which one you contact.
 There is no point in deciding to talk to both of them – you are just wasting your time and theirs.

 There are other companies that charge you for operating a DMP – these advertise widely but you should not use one of these under any circumstances.
 Their service is no better than StepChange or Payplan and the DMP will last longer as less money is going to your creditors.
-They usually take the first two months’ payments into your plan as upfront costs followed by 15% of your monthly payment plus VAT – there is a calculator at Debt Wizard that shows just how much these fees can prolong your DMP.
+There is a calculator at Debt Wizard that shows just how much these fees can prolong your DMP.

 You should contact StepChange or Payplan by phone or email and get a phone appointment at which your situation will be discussed.
 Have your Financial Summary and a list of your creditors in front of you during this phone call as this is the first thing they will want to explore with you.

 If you can only afford to make token offers (see above) then normally StepChange and Payplan will not take you on as a client and you will have to write to your creditors yourself – see the DIY DMP approach above.

 Sometimes they will suggest that you should consider another approach to dealing with your debts – you should take this suggestion seriously and ask them to explain what the advantages of this would be.
 If you don’t feel comfortable with this, think about getting a ‘second opinion’ – see other places to get debt advice.

 If StepChange or Payplan agrees to set up a DMP for you, they will want you to confirm it in writing and they will explain the procedures.
 For the first month or two you may well still get calls and letters from your creditors, but as the DMP settles down, most creditors will stop bothering you.